Marknjo/express-ts-meta-store/README.md

-# ES6 And Beyound Metadata
+# Turex Meta

 ## :balloon: Overview

-A library for express that uses ES6 and above to support Metadata.
+A Typescript Metadate library for express that uses ES6.

 ## :anger: Requirement